jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 system and be autograded (discussed in later chapters), providing instant feedback and automating the grading process.
 This opens up self paced and highly scaled options for many courses, particularly open access MOOCs or large sections.
-Meanwhile, the inline visualization options mean that as assignment with graphical output can be self contained without trying to embed images within a word processing document or attaching a collection of images along with a script.
+Meanwhile, the inline visualization options mean that an assignment with graphical output can be self contained without trying to embed images within a word processing document or attaching a collection of images along with a script.